Palmyra Township, Portage County, Ohio: Geography

-No municipalities are located in Palmyra Township, although the unincorporated community of Diamond lies in the township's east.
+No municipalities are located in Palmyra Township, although the unincorporated community of Diamond lies in the township's east, and the unincorporated community of Yale lies in the southwest corner of the township.

 Formed from the Connecticut Western Reserve, Palmyra Township covers an area of 26 sqmi.

 Name and history

 It is the only Palmyra Township statewide.
 A post office called Palmyra was established in 1807, and remained in operation until 1904.
 The community most likely was named after Palmyra, New York.
 In the mid-1880s, Palmyra contained several factories, stores, and three saloons.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.